Conveyancing and solicitors

 What could potentially delay the conveyancing process?

 At the other end of the scale, delays can mean that the conveyancing process could take considerably longer than average.
-For example:
+For example, the below situations tend to take longer than average:

 -